duartegroup/mlp-train/docs/dev/parallelism.rst

 **Corrupt PLUMED output is expected, not exceptional.** A trajectory that diverges before being killed can leave a ``HILLS`` file that is empty, truncated mid-line, or contains ``NaN`` gaussians.
-Bias inheritance skips missing and empty files, drops invalid lines, and falls back to zero inherited bias if ``plumed sum_hills`` fails, rather than aborting the iteration.
+The missing and empty files are skipped and not included, and the average is computed without them.
+Files with invalid lines are still used, but the invalid lines are discarded.
+If ``plumed sum_hills`` fails, the inherited bias drops to zero, rather than aborting the iteration.

 ==================
 Tuning guidance